hashicorp/terraform-provider-azurerm/website/docs/d/stack_hci_cluster.html.markdown

 An `identity` block exports the following:

-* `type` - (Required) The type of Managed Service Identity that configured on the Azure Stack HCI Cluster.
+* `type` - (Required) The type of Managed Service Identity configured on the Azure Stack HCI Cluster.

 * `principal_id` - The Principal ID associated with this Managed Service Identity.